Random fields and the geometry of Wiener space: Preliminaries II: The infinite dimensional theory

-where $\Lambda = (I-L)^{-1/2}$ is the inverse of the Cauchy operator \cite{Malliavin}.
-For each $h \in H$, $X_{n,h}$ converges in $L^{p_1}$, so the Kree-Meyer inequalities imply that $Y_{n,h}$ also converges in $L^{p_1}$.
-A second application of the Kree-Meyer inequalities imply that
+where $\Lambda= (I-L)^{-1/2}$ is the inverse of the Cauchy operator \cite{Malliavin}.
+For each \mbox{$h \in H$}, $X_{n,h}$ converges in $L^{p_1}$, so the Kree--Meyer inequalities imply that $Y_{n,h}$ also converges in $L^{p_1}$.
+A second application of the Kree--Meyer inequalities implies that